kansonkong/libatsc3/README.md

 > cd src; ./build_linux.sh

+## Aug, 2022 Release: Signed MultiTable and Signed SLS validation

+New features for Signed LLS and Signed SLS validation and processing for A/360 security support.

 ## Nov, 2021 Release: New ATSC3 Sample and TV App repos, local android sample app removed

 Please see the new Android ATSC3 Sample and TV App open-source repos here: